-Never allow your dog to be under the table while you eat
+Don’t allow your dog under the table while you eat

-The best solution is not to allow him under the table while you eat.
-It can be done by either clearing all dishes and food away from the table or making sure your dog is completely out of the room.
+The best solution is not to allow them under the table while you eat.
+It can be done by either clearing all dishes and food away from the table or making sure your dog is out of the room.

 Try obedience training